dxw/playbook/src/tech/getting-a-project-ready-for-support.md

   * Add the link to this document to the Project Knowledgebase **support runbook** field (see below).
-* If there is a specific process for on-boarding developers before they can support the service (eg creating user accounts, elevating permissions) then this should also be kept in a single step by step document.
+* If there is a specific process for on-boarding developers before they can support the service (e.g. creating user accounts, elevating permissions) then this should also be kept in a single step by step document.

   * Add a link to this process to the